 Loans are generally issued to organisations that the Council has an interest in such as subsidiaries, joint ventures or other public sector and community related organisations.
 Each of the bodies to which loans have been issued have been considered to assess their ongoing financial stability and viability.
 Consideration has been given to whether there has been any late payment against contractual cashflows as well as looking at the current financial position of each organisation.
-An assessment of the likelihood of default within the next twelve months has been determined for each loan.
+The potential economic impact of the Covid-19 epidemic has also been considered.
+An assessment of the likelihood of default within the next twelve months has subsequently been determined for each loan.